-Two of my covered bridges have already been mentioned in this post – one was in Fundy National Park (Point Wolfe) and the second was in lovely St Martins on the Bay of Fundy.
+Two of my covered bridges New Brunswick have already been mentioned in this post – one was in Fundy National Park (Point Wolfe) and the second was in lovely St Martins on the Bay of Fundy.

 The third didn’t appear on any maps or in any tourism brochures.
 The Sawmill Creek Bridge was by the side of the road just after Hopewell Rocks on the way to Alma.
 I took this shot on my way to the Hopewell Rocks night photography tour.

-23. Instagrammable nb tourist attractions – Saint Andrews Harbour at low tide
+23. Saint Andrews Harbour at low tide

 24. Visit Distillerie Fils du Roy

 Acadie’s first distillery is run by the fantastic mother and son team of Diane and Sebastian Roy.
 They opened Distillerie Fils du Roy in 2011 with the aim of providing reasonably priced great quality spirits for the people of New Brunswick.
-Gin and Absinthe were the two launch products.
-Since then, they have added whiskey, all types of beer, fruit-based liqueurs, vodka and many more!

-Distillerie Fils du Roy is open almost like a bar during the day – and it was pumping when I was there!
+Distillerie Fils du Roy is open almost like a bar during the day – and it was pumping when I was there.
 Tours of the brewery are also on offer.
 The barrels make for some nice shots.
 There are also some great stories and labels on the Distillery Fils du Roy products.

 My favorite was the story of Evangeline and Gabriel, a nut-brown Ale and a spruce beer.
 This is the story of a couple who were separated by the deportation of the Acadians.
 They searched the USA for each other.
 They came close to meeting again once but alas they died without being reunited.